Women battle misogyny to send hip-hop spinning in a new direction

 “Early on the idea was to imitate men in terms of the aesthetics, and the idea was the hip-hop uniform — baggy clothes and sneakers and t-shirts,” said Clark.

-Clark said early female rappers had the challenge of navigating sexism and sexual harassment, as well as carving out a perspective that often wasn’t heard.
+Clark said early female rappers had the challenge of navigating a culture tinged with sexism and sexual harassment, as well as carving out a perspective that often wasn’t heard in the mainstream.

-In an interview with The Associated Press, hip-hop icon Queen Latifah called it “the dark ages of hip-hop because it just wasn’t enough women voices.”
+“To me those were the dark ages of hip-hop because it just wasn’t enough women voices,” Queen Latifah said during an interview with The Associated Press.

-SiriusXM host Roxanne Shante started entering rap as a young teen in the 1980s.
+SiriusXM host Roxanne Shante started entering rap battles and making records as a young teen in the 1980s.
 The hip-hop legend’s battle tracks solidified her as one of the earliest and fiercest emcees at the age of 14.

-“I came in as little sis; even to the point of where sometimes they didn’t even want to let me participate, because sometimes the men felt that I was that good,” Shante told the AP.
+“I came in as little sis; even to the point of where sometimes they didn’t even want to let me participate, because sometimes the men felt that I was that good,” Shante, told the AP, detailing how it was a problem for men to battle rap a teen girl.

+Shante, along with artists such as Salt-N-Pepa, Yo-Yo, and Queen Latifah were voices that amplified feminist storytelling and issues during the ‘80s and early ’90s.

 Entertainer and philanthropist Yo-Yo was known for rapping about female empowerment and demanding respect, but she still dealt with having to “stay in a woman’s place.”